KevinLCai/Forta-Bots-Challenges/Challenge_1/README.md

   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes:
-    - createAgentEventAddress: Nethermind Deployment Address
+    - `createAgentEventAddress`: Nethermind Deployment Address

 - NETHERMIND-2
   - Fired when Nethermind address updates a Forta Bot